 The 12 Commitments

 The 12 Commitments of the Global Standard summarise the critical areas of good CSO accountability practices.
-They are organized into three clusters: what CSOs aim to achieve, how to approach change, and how to shift internal practices.
+They are organised into three clusters: what CSOs aim to achieve, how to approach change, and how to shift internal practices.